Benson-Gikonyo/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Task 5: Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer:

     If the argument can’t be converted to an integer, print “Not a number”

+Task 6: Write a script that prints 3 lines: (like 1-multi_languages.js) but by using an array of string and a loop

+    The first line: “C is fun”
+    The second line: “Python is cool”
+    The third line: “JavaScript is amazing”